-A comparison of Figs 1c and 3b reveals that the extinction in patterned graphene is in fact lower than or comparable to the extinction in continuous graphene at the same frequencies, even close to plasmonic resonances.
+tinction in patterned graphene is in fact lower than or comparable to the extinction in continuous graphene at the same frequencies, even close to plasmonic resonances.
 A certain reduction of the extinction is because of the removal of graphene by patterning and the corresponding reduction of the filling factor (about 40% in our case).
-Second, this is a consequence of a relatively low mobility, which broadens and reduces both the plasmon and the Drude peaks.
+Secondly, this is a consequence of a relatively low mobility, which broadens and reduces both the plasmon peak and the Drude peak.
 Therefore, in patterned samples with a high enough mobility, where the peaks are expected to be sharper and higher, the extinction should be higher than in continuous graphene.